Jeffrey Dahmer: Childhood

 From an early age, Dahmer manifested an interest in dead animals.
 His fascination with dead animals may have begun when, at the age of four, he saw his father removing animal bones from beneath the family home.
 According to Lionel, Dahmer was "oddly thrilled" by the sound the bones made, and became preoccupied with animal bones, which he initially called his "fiddlesticks".
 He occasionally searched beneath and around the family home for additional bones, and explored the bodies of live animals to discover where their bones were located.

 In May 1968, the family moved to Bath Township, Summit County, Ohio.
 This address was their third in two years, and the Dahmers' sixth address since marriage.
-The home stood in one and a half acres of woodland, with a small hut only a short walk from the house where Dahmer began collecting large insects such as dragonflies and moths and the skeletons of small animals such as chipmunks and squirrels.
-Some of these remains were preserved in jars of formaldehyde and stowed within the hut.
+The home stood in one and a half acres of woodland, with a small hut a short walk from the house where Dahmer began collecting large insects and the skeletons of small animals, such as chipmunks and squirrels.
+Some of these remains were preserved in jars of formaldehyde and stored within the hut.

 Two years later, during a chicken dinner, Dahmer asked Lionel what would happen if the chicken bones were placed in bleach.
 Lionel, pleased by what he believed to be his son's scientific curiosity, demonstrated how to safely bleach and preserve animal bones.
-Dahmer incorporated these preserving techniques into his bone collecting, and also began collecting dead animals—including roadkill—which he would dissect and bury beside the hut, with the skulls occasionally placed atop makeshift crosses.
-According to one friend, Dahmer explained to him that he was curious as to how animals "fit together".
+Dahmer incorporated these preserving techniques into his bone collecting.
+He also began collecting dead animals—including roadkill—which he would dissect and bury beside the hut, with the skulls occasionally placed atop makeshift crosses.

+According to one friend, Dahmer explained that he was curious as to how animals "fit together".
 In one instance in 1975, Dahmer decapitated the carcass of a dog before nailing the body to a tree and impaling the skull upon a stick in the woodland behind his house.
-As "a prank", he later invited a friend to view the display, claiming he had discovered the remains by chance.

-The same year Lionel taught his son how to preserve animal bones, Joyce began increasing her daily consumption of Equanil, laxatives and sleeping pills, further minimizing her tangible contact with her husband and children.
+As a "prank", he later invited a friend to view the display, claiming he had discovered the remains by chance.
+The same year Lionel taught his son how to preserve animal bones, Joyce began increasing her daily consumption of Equanil, laxatives and sleeping pills, further increasing her emotional distance from her husband and children.